GabrielBalabanResearch/lgemri_interstitial/README.md

 The cracks are created with the following probability

-p = &rho; I cos<sup>&a;</sup>(&theta;)
+p = &rho; I cos<sup>&alpha;</sup>(&theta;)

 where &rho; is the global crack density, I the local normalized image intensity, and n, the anisotropy parameter.
-You can change the parameteres &rho; and &a; yourself to get different patterns of cracks.
+You can change the parameteres &alpha; and a yourself to get different patterns of cracks.
 The quantity I is determined from the input images, and is the max-min normalized intensity in the areas marked as scars.

 # Tests
 A few unit-tests are present that check the facet and edge splitters against some simple cases.
 To